fluentverification/stamina-prism/README.md

 -reducekappa <f>....................
 Reduction factor for ReachabilityThreshold(kappa) for refinement step.  [default: 1000.0]
 -pbwin <e>..........................
 Probability window between lower and upperbound for termination. [default: 1.0e-3] -maxrefinecount <n>.................
-Maximum number of refinement iteration. [default: 10] -const <vals> ......................
+Maximum number of refinement iteration. [default: 10] -noproprefine ......................
+Do not use property based refinement.
+If given, model exploration method will reduce the kappa and do the property independent refinement. [default: off]
+-const <vals> ......................
 Comma separated values for constants
 	Examples:
 	-const a=1,b=5.6,c=true